rails/rails/guides/source/getting_started.md

 end
 ```

-If you re-submit the form now, you'll see another familiar error: a template is
+If you re-submit the form now, you may not see any change on the page.
+Don't worry!
-missing.
-That's ok, we can ignore that for now.
-What the `create` action should
+This is because Rails by default returns `204 No Content` response for an action if
+we don't specify what the response should be.
+We just added the `create` action
+but didn't specify anything about how the response should be.
+In this case, the
-be doing is saving our new article to the database.
+`create` action should save our new article to the database.

 When a form is submitted, the fields of the form are sent to Rails as
 _parameters_.
 These parameters can then be referenced inside the controller